πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Learn C function prototypes and the #define macro, with examples.

-Function prototype — an "announcement" of a function
+Function prototype — announcing a function up front

-When you want to put a function definition below main, you need to announce it first with a prototype.
+When you want to put a function's definition below main, you first need to announce it with a prototype.

 #include<stdio.h>